icemanind/Basice/README.md

 The above example will draw a green ellipse at `35, 50` with a radius of `100`.

+#### DRAWTEXT
+The `DRAWTEXT` commands allows you to write text to the graphics screen.
+Here is an example:

+    10 SCREEN 2
+    20 DRAWTEXT 30, 50, "HELLO WORLD!!", 25, RGB(0, 255, 0)

+The program above will draw the string `HELLO WORLD!!` at `30, 50` using a `25` point font in green letters.

 ## Functions
 #### INKEY$()
 In addition to `INPUT`,  Basice also has an `INKEY$()` function.
 This function checks to see if a key has been pressed.
 If it has, it returns the pressed key.
 If no key was pressed, then it returns a value of zero.
 Here is an example: